19 Reasons You Don't Want to Have Sex Anymore

 Sex Rx: You’re not stuck choosing between good sex and good health.
 Talk to your doctor about switching medications, trying alternative remedies or just changing up the dosage or timing of your existing Rx to minimize its effect on your mojo.

-Not feeling well can put the kibosh on sex.
+Not feeling well can bring on a sex drought.
 There’s a laundry list of conditions that can dampen your drive—from sleep apnea and stress incontinence to diabetes and thyroid disorders.
 “Any illness that damages nerves or blood vessels or hormones can cause problems with sexual functioning,” Dr. Clayton says.

 Sex Rx: If you suspect your system is out of whack in some way—you’re not sleeping well, you feel especially sluggish, or your menstrual cycle has gone screwy—talk to your doctor to see if you can pinpoint the cause and get any conditions under control.

 You need more life outside the bedroom